How to Buy X (Twitter) Stock in 2025

 To see all the bids, asks, and recent transaction data for X (and every other company on Hiive), you can register for a free account with the button below:

-Can retail investors buy X stock?
+Can retail investors buy X stock or xAI stock?

 The ARK Venture Fund